KeshavGowda/vmware-ui-task/README.md

 ### Login page
 ##### `http://localhost:4200/login`
  - User should enter an email id and password of minimun 6 characters to login.
- - If the user is already logged in redirects to Home page.
  - To mock user authentication, a dummy user with email `user@test.com` has been hardcoded in the services for validation.
 Password can be anything of 6 characters.
 If we enter any other email id, application displays an error message.
  - If the user is already logged in, we will be navigated to home page directly.